In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 Data Alignment Capability

-AI can align similar information expressed in different ways, avoiding the loss of value due to "different ways of saying things."
+AI can align similar information expressed in different ways, avoiding loss of value due to "different phrasing."

 Data Analysis Capability

-After completing structuring and alignment, AI can further calculate and reason with the data to generate valuable conclusions.
+After completing structuring and alignment, AI can further calculate and reason about the data, generating valuable conclusions.

-- Trend Analysis: The frequency of a certain type of problem gradually increases;
+- Trend Analysis: The frequency of a certain type of problem is gradually increasing;

 - Matching Analysis: A certain result deviates from business requirements;

-- Risk Warning: A certain type of negative feedback concentrates in a specific area.
+- Risk Warning: A certain type of negative feedback is concentrated in a specific area.

 Case Study: Person-Job Matching (From the Job Seeker's Perspective)